Putin says Nord Stream 2 would cement Europe's energy security | Headlines

 - Russian Federation

-Russian President Vladimir Putin said on Tuesday after meeting German Chancellor Olaf Scholz in Moscow that the Nord Stream 2 gas pipeline, which is awaiting regulatory clearance, is a purely commercial project which will strengthen Europe's energy security.
+Russian President Vladimir Putin reiterated on Tuesday after meeting German Chancellor Olaf Scholz that the Nord Stream 2 gas pipeline, which is still awaiting regulatory approval, is a "purely commercial" project which will strengthen Europe's energy security.

-Putin also reiterated that Russia is ready to continue gas exports to Europe via Ukraine after 2024 when the current transit deal expires.
+The $11-billion pipeline, which has faced stiff opposition from the United States and some European states, was built last September across the Baltic Sea from Russia to Germany, but has been idle pending German and EU regulatory clearance.
+"This is one of Europe's largest infrastructure projects, aimed at significantly strengthening energy security on the continent," Putin said.

+"I have said more than once that this project is purely commercial, and that there are no politics, nor any political tinge, here."
+Some European politicians and experts have accused Russia of using its energy supplies as a political tool, and called for reducing reliance on commodity exports from Moscow.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)